DanielDallas/reactjs-wp-plugin/README.md

 ### Q: Can I use my own React components?

-A: Yes!
-Modify `react-plugin.js` and add your own React code.
+A: Yes! create as many react components as you need and add them to your website with the shortcode.

 ### Q: Does this work with Gutenberg?

 A: Yes!
-You can insert `[react_component]` inside a Gutenberg block.
+You can insert `[react_component id="sample-component-id"]` inside a Gutenberg block.

 ## Support